theshadow27/docs-mcp-server/ARCHITECTURE.md

 - Other files use kebab-case or regular camelCase (e.g., `index.ts`, `scraper-service.ts`)
 - Avoid typecasting where possible.
 Never use `any` type but prefer `unknown` or `never`.

+## Configuration Management

+Default configuration values for the server and its components (e.g., pipeline concurrency, scraping limits) should be defined as constants within the `src/utils/config.ts` file.
+Avoid hardcoding default values directly within component logic; instead, import and use the constants from this central configuration file.
+This ensures consistency and simplifies future adjustments.

 ### Directory Structure

 ```